j-hive/morphfits/README.md

 final three files contain either the string `drc` or `drz`.
 Note the segmentation map, exposure map, science frame, and weights map are downloaded as `.fits.gz` files, and must be uncompressed, e.g. via `gzip -vd *` in the appropriate directories.
-GalWrap will create product and output directories from the root of the input directory, so to avoid git conflicts, it is recommended to locate the input directory under an untracked directory, such as `sandbox`.
+MorphFITS will create product and output directories from the root of the input directory, so to avoid git conflicts, it is recommended to locate the input directory under an untracked directory, such as `sandbox`, or `morphfits_data`.

 # Usage